-iv.
-Presumption of proficiency in language indicated on form45
+G. (iv) Presumption of proficiency in language indicated on form

+- 2.73.
 We wish to caution the Department against relying on a presumption of proficiency simply on the basis of an indication on the form.
-Many applicants fail to understand the content and meaning of what is stated on the forms.
-An applicant may believe that he is required to list all languages he or she can understand without understanding that he or she should limit the list to only the language that he or she are proficient in.
-The result may be a presumption that is based a false assertion of the true state of affairs.
+Many do not understand the content and meaning of what is stated on the forms due to a poor or no grasp of the English language.
+Many asylum seekers either come from French speaking countries or countries where their native tongue is spoken predominantly and have limited or no understanding of English. - 2.74.
 Should the presumption be retained it is imperative that the individual be advised fully of the existence of the presumption that that they be given the opportunity to rebut the presumption at a later stage should the correction not be made during the initial statement of the claim.

-h.
-Asylum seeker visa46
+H. Asylum seeker visa51

-We wish to point out that the term "asylum seeker visa" may lead to confusion regarding whether the document is issued in terms of the Refugees Act or the Immigration Act.
-It would be more appropriate to regain the current reference to "asylum seeker permit".
+2.75.
+We wish to point out that the term "asylum seeker visa" may lead to confusion regarding whether the document is issued in terms of the Refugees Act or the